oliverfields/dun/README.md

   endif
   ```

 ## Bash completion

-Add the following to `.bashrc` to enable bash tab complete of arguments, statuses and tags.
+Eable bash tab complete of arguments, statuses and tags by adding the following to `.bashrc`.

 ```
 complete -W "$(dun 2>/dev/null bash-complete-options)" dun